davesmith00000/elm-meets-scalajs/README.md

 An example of two-way messaging between Elm and Scala.js.

-I've taken the standard "counter" elm example and extended it slightly to show how we can invoke and respond to Scala.js via messaging.
+I've taken the standard "counter" Elm example and extended it slightly to show how we can invoke and respond to Scala.js via messaging.

 ## Running the example